 In the crater of a dormant volcano that formed about 15,000 years ago, Lagoa do Fogo offers breathtaking landscapes of exceptional natural beauty.
-From the central part of São Miguel island was born the Serra da Água de Pau Volcanic Massif, where Lagoa do Fogo is nested.
-It is of great value in terms of landscapes and untouched, pure nature.
+In the central part of São Miguel Island, the Serra da Água de Pau Volcanic Massif formed, which includes Lagoa do Fogo.
+It is of great value for its landscapes and untouched, pure nature.

 Located between Ribeira Grande and the city of Lagoa, this volcanic lake looks like a postcard from paradise.
-The green of the volcanic walls, filled with lush vegetation, contrasts with the clear blue water, undoubtedly making it one of the most beautiful places in the Azores.
-This is one of the main tourist highlights of São Miguel, but it still has some secrets inside that this post will unveil.
+The green of the volcanic walls, covered in lush vegetation, contrasts with the clear blue water, making it one of the most beautiful places in the Azores.
+This is one of São Miguel‘s main tourist highlights, but it still has some secrets that this post will unveil.
 Follow this complete guide to learn all you need to know about Lagoa do Fogo.

-The crater’s green walls, reminding one of Hawaii, reach 300 meters high.
+The crater’s green walls, reminiscent of Hawaii, rise to 300 meters.
 Lagoa do Fogo is surrounded by luxuriant endemic flora and crystal-clear waters, offering a singular beauty.
 Between the vegetation, you can find the Azores Juniper, Laurel, Heather, and Frangula azorica.
 Among the fauna, you can mostly see birds of all sizes.
 If you look up, you will find Azores wood pigeons, kites, buzzards, gray wagtails, and seagulls and terns.

 What to Do at Lagoa do Fogo